cgrace0044/rock-paper-scissors/README.md

 7. Click on the settings tab within your App and scroll to Config Vars.
 8. Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button.
 9. Next within KEY type CREDS and copy and paste your credentials from the creds.json file within your IDE into the value field and click the Add button.
-10. Click add buildpack and select python, save changes and node.js and save changes.
+10. Click add buildpack and select python, save changes, and click node.js and save changes.
 11. Go to the deploy section and click Github and 'Connect to Github'
-12. Search for Github repository name within the search bar.
+12. Search for the Github repository name within the search bar.
 13. Click search and then connect to link up the repository to Heroku.
 14. You can setup automatic deploys or else you can manually deploy from branch (main) each time.
 15. Click on deploy from branch (main) and the app will build.